Quantum walks under superposition of causal order

+This result is not trivial, and applies to periodic discrete-time quantum walks in general.
+Thus, superposition of a sequence of quantum walk steps with its own reverse is another class of controllable quantum dynamics which shows a ballistic spread in the position space of the walker.
+However, creating the superposition on the initial walker state requires an operation of Kraus rank 2, which cannot be expressed as dynamics resulting from a quantum walk, as the effective operation is no longer a unitary, but a completely positive, trace preserving map.
+For a mathematical analysis of why the Kraus rank increases due to superposition of causal orders, we refer the reader to Theorem \ref{thm:krausrankproducts} in Appendix \ref{ap:apA}.

+The causal asymmetry in dynamics becomes consequential when one considers the complementary case, \textit{i.e.}, the reduced dynamics of the walker in the coin space.
+It is known that quantum walks may be viewed as quantum channels for the coin qubit, and that these maps are non-Markovian \cite{naikoo2020non}.
+In the following subsection, we consider the effects of causal asymmetry and superposition of causal order on the non-Markovianity of the reduced dynamics of the coin.

 Quantum non-Markovianity is one of the topics that has attracted much attention of quantum information community.
-Various methods have been proposed \cite{rivas2014quantum,utagi2021quantum,li2018concepts} to characterize and quantify quantum non-Markovianity, yet its exact and complete treatment still remains an open problem.
-In this work we make use of the definition of non-Markovianity based on trace distance \cite{breuer2009measure}.
+Various methods have been proposed to characterize and quantify quantum non-Markovianity \cite{rivas2014quantum,utagi2021quantum,li2018concepts}, yet its exact and complete treatment still remains an open problem.
+In this work, it suffices for us make use of the definition of non-Markovianity based on trace distance and measure the total memory in coin dynamics with a quantifier proposed by Breuer-Laine-Piilo \cite{breuer2009measure}.

 Here we give a brief account of how the reduced dynamics of the coin state can be computed in a simple way.
 In order to calculate the trace distance based measure of non-Markovianity, we consider two orthogonal initial coin states which are chosen to be $\ket{+}_c$ and $\ket{-}_c$.
 The initial density matrices of the (reduced) coin space are thus given by $\rho_+(0) = \ket{+}\bra{+}$ and $\rho_-(0) = \ket{-}\bra{-}$.
 The density matrices at any point $t$ are easily calculated by executing the walk for $t$ steps and tracing out the position space from the resulting density matrix of the walker, i.e.